sathyanmurugan/songspotting/README.md

 5. Establish Local Settings

-To set up our application with environment variables, we’re going to use autoenv.
-This program allows us to set commands that will run every time we cd into our directory.
+To set up our application with environment variables, we’re going to use `autoenv`.
+This program executes commands stored in a `.env` file every time we cd into a directory cotaning that `.env` file.
 In order to use it, we will need to install it globally.
-First, exit out of your virtual environment in the terminal, install autoenv, then and add a .env file:
+First, exit out of your virtual environment in the terminal, install `autoenv`, then and add a `.env` file:

 ```
 deactivate